felixs8696/meteor-ngIonic-sidemenu/README.md

 * Read through this [Angular Meteor WhatsApp Tutorial](http://www.angular-meteor.com/tutorials/whatsapp/meteor/authentication "Angular Meteor WhatsApp Tutorial") to understand what is going on
     * **Note 1**: This is a sidemenu boilerplate, so you will have to be careful with the way the tutorial handles routing, look at [Ionic's Sidemenu Template](https://github.com/driftyco/ionic-starter-sidemenu "Ionic Sidemenu Starter Template") to understand how to manage the ionic sidemenu html and routing
     * **Note 2**: On the tutorial's "Bootstrapping" page, (unless a fix is made) do not follow the package installation instructions for `angular-meteor` because there is currently a conflicting problem between `angular-meteor-data@1.3.10` and `pbastowski:angular-babel@1.3.3`.
+    * **Note 3**: Everything up to (not including) the accounts portion has been finished.
+You probably want to choose the best way to authenticate for your own apps, so everything from then on is up to you.
 * Edit the code as needed

 ### Platforms